GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.67.04

+Updated user attribute `replace <Tag> <UserReplacement>` to allow `field:photourl` which allows embedding a link to a user's photo in their signature.
+Formatting the signature HTML to properly display the photo is left to the GAM admin.

 ### 6.67.03

 Fixed bug introduced in 6.67.02  in `gam <UserTypeEntity> claim ownership` that caused a trap.